 The 5-star Riley is a founding member of Citizens of the Great Barrier Reef – and will donate $100 from each room night booked in the first week to the environmental group.

-Billed as Sydney’s first boutique, luxury serviced apartments in the CBD, Skye Suites Sydney opened yesterday in Kent St. Skye Suites will combine 21st-century technology with a dazzling, evening light show.
+Billed as Sydney’s first boutique, luxury serviced apartments in the CBD, Skye Suites Sydney opened late last year in Kent St. Skye Suites combines 21st-century technology with a dazzling, evening light show.

 World-renowned architect Koichi Takada has incorporated arched metal fins that curve over the Horizon Lounge and rooftop that filter through the entire building’s design.
 Crown Group has worked with Sydney City Council to restore Skittle Lane.
-Reflect – an illuminated, 12-metre sculpture with thousands of LED lights will transform its colour and movement in lights according to the sound and movement of people beneath in the Skye Studios new restaurants.
+Reflect – an illuminated, 12-metre sculpture with thousands of LED lights transforming according to the sound and movement of people beneath in the new restaurant strip.

 Tagged as Australia’s first urban resort, the Calile Hotel has brought a decidedly Beverly Hills glam (without the glitz) to James St, Brisbane.

 With 10 treatment rooms, KAILO Wellness Medispa also calls the pool deck home and will provide holistic wellness experiences.
-From ancient treatments to modern medical/beauty procedures, KAILO will be in hot demand with those after a side of rejuvenation with their vacay.
+From ancient treatments to modern medical/beauty procedures, KAILO is in hot demand with those after a side of rejuvenation with their vacay.